 By Nava Atlas | On | Comments (2)

-Isak Dinesen (April 17, 1885 – September 7, 1962) was the pen name of the Danish author best known for Out of Africa (1937), a now-controversial memoir of her life as the owner of a coffee plantation in Kenya.
-She is also considered a master of short-form fiction.
+Isak Dinesen (April 17, 1885 – September 7, 1962) was a Danish author best known for Out of Africa (1937), a now-controversial memoir of her life as the owner of a coffee plantation in colonial Kenya of the 1920s.
+She’s also considered a master of short-form fiction.
 One of her best known collections is Seven Gothic Tales, and a standout short story (turned film) is “Babette’s Feast” (1958).

-Karen von Blixen-Finecke, née Karen Christenze Dinesen was born a Baroness into a family of aristocrats, merchants, and landed gentry.
-Her father was a peripatetic traveler, military man, politician, and writer who committed suicide when Karan was just nine or ten years old.
+Baroness Karen von Blixen-Finecke, born Karen Christenze Dinesen, was born into a family of aristocrats, merchants, and landed gentry.
+Her father was a peripatetic traveler, military man, politician, and writer who committed suicide when Karen was just nine or ten years old.
 Her mother was left to raise their five children alone.